kachick/wait-other-jobs/README.md

   #   - If no jobName is specified, all the jobs in the workflow will be targeted.
   #   - wait-list:
   #     - If the checkRun for the specified name is not found, this action raise errors by default.
-  #       You can disable this validation with `"optional": true`.
+  #       You can disable this validation with `"optional": true` or use the method written in "Timing" section
   #     - Wait for all event types by default, you can change with `"eventName": "EVENT_NAME_AS_push"`.
   wait-list: |
     [